All the articles in the July 2020 issue of The Structural Engineer.

 James Norman, Tim Ibell and Oliver Broadbent examine the challenges engineers will face in persuading clients to repurpose existing buildings in place of building new ones.

 The IStructE BIM Panel highlights key changes in the second edition of this protocol intended to provide consistency of approach in projects involving building information modelling.

-This Technical Guidance Note explains how rolled steel I and H-sections are designed to resist torsion.
+This note explains how rolled steel I and H-sections are designed to resist torsion.